AlbusGuo/albus-ribbon-vault-buttons/README_EN.md

 - Some commands depend on the active editor or view.
 Their behavior is controlled by the command provider.
 - Button groups support one level only.
 Child buttons cannot contain another button group.
-- Custom Icons is an optional integration and must be installed and enabled separately.

 ## Acknowledgments

 - [Note Toolbar](https://github.com/chrisgurney/obsidian-note-toolbar) by [Chris Gurney](https://github.com/chrisgurney): Its note and selection toolbar concepts and interactions were an important reference for this project.
+Note Toolbar is distributed under GPL-3.0; the complete upstream license is included in [NOTE_TOOLBAR_LICENSE](NOTE_TOOLBAR_LICENSE).
 - [Commander](https://github.com/phibr0/obsidian-commander) by [phibr0](https://github.com/phibr0): Its approach to organizing and running custom actions across Obsidian interface locations was an important inspiration.
 - [Home Tab Plus](https://github.com/Moyf/home-tab-plus) by [Moyf](https://github.com/Moyf): Its README structure and project presentation inspired this documentation rewrite.
-- [Morphicons](https://github.com/thesephist/morphicons): Provides icon path morphing.
+- [Morphicons](https://github.com/guillermolg00/morphicons): Provides icon path morphing.
-- [Custom Icons](https://github.com/AlbusGuo/albus-custom-icons): Provides the optional extended icon library and public icon picker API.

 Thanks to the Obsidian developer documentation, sample plugin, and the broader plugin development community.

 ## License

 This project is licensed under the [GNU Affero General Public License v3.0](LICENSE).

+The portions informed by Note Toolbar also comply with its [GNU General Public License v3.0](NOTE_TOOLBAR_LICENSE).
+The combination of GPL-3.0 and AGPL-3.0 is governed by section 13 of AGPL-3.0.